TylorS/typed/readme.md

 to use this variance is for convenience of accumulating requirements at the point of definition with more modularity.

-The choice to use or not use the provided do-notation or one of the relatively
+The choice to use or not use the provided do-notation or one of the relatively straightforward variants from fp-ts is entirely up to you, and is not required in order to use the tools contained within.
+It _does_ add a dependency on various `Monad` + `ChainRec` instances which shouldn't be too big a deal in most cases if you're already using these types.
+`fp-ts` does not currently implement `ChainRec` for most of its modules, so at times there are `@typed/fp/*` libraries which mirror `fp-ts` intentionally like `@typed/fp/Reader` or `@typed/fp/Task`.
+These modules re-export `fp-ts/*` from them for convenience with namespace imports, but otherwise they generally add the minimal amount to implement `ChainRec` and potentially other type-classes added within this library like `MonadRec`(Monad + ChainRec), and `UseSome`/`ProvideSome` (see `Provide.ts`) which add and remove requirements from the environment for a Reader-like effect.

 ```ts
 import { doReader, toReader } from '@typed/fp/Fx/Reader'